 Eugene T. Moore School of Education doctoral students Kenyae Reese and Matthew Della Sala have been invited to attend the annual David L. Clark National Graduate Student Research Seminar in Educational Administration and Policy.
 “This is a high honor for our students and our doctoral program,” said Rob Knoeppel, the School of Education’s chair of the faculty for leadership, counselor education and human and organizational development.
 Read more.

-Chris Trudell, a second year Master's student in the Student Affairs/Counselor Education program at Clemson University, was honored with the Norman K. Russell Scholarship recently at the Annual Conference of NODA (the Association for Orientation, Transition and Retention) in San Antonio, Texas.
+Chris Trudell, a second year master's student in the Counselor Education/Student Affairs program at Clemson University, was honored with the Norman K. Russell Scholarship recently at the Annual Conference of NODA (the Association for Orientation, Transition and Retention) in San Antonio, Texas.
 The Norman K. Russell Scholarship is awarded to recognize and assist graduate or doctoral students who have demonstrated a strong commitment to orientation, retention and transition, who will contribute to the enhancement of the orientation field, and who is currently enrolled as a graduate student in orientation-related fields.
 The Awards committee, cited from his nomination letter, wanted to highlight and recognize his specific work to infuse Ally training into Clemson's New Student Orientation.

 Trudell was also awarded Best Problem Solving in the annual graduate case study competition held during the NODA conference.
 Trudell partnered with Brandon Martin, a higher education masters' student from California Polytechnic State University.